 Plaintiff, a 49 year-old hair stylist, was crossing Gatling Place at the intersection of 86th Street in Brooklyn, New York when she was struck by delivery van owned by Defendant Sears, Roebuck & Co., and operated by Sears employee, Frederick Faust.
 Plaintiff claimed that she was entirely within the crosswalk and was approximately halfway across the street when she was struck and thrown to the ground.

-If you were hurt in a New York City car accident, please call 212-736-5300 or fill out our Contact Form for a free legal consultation.
-Our attorneys attain top results in auto accident cases in New York.
-In 2016 alone, our law firm achieved 6 of the 10 Highest Motor Vehicle Accident Settlements in New York State.
+If you were hurt in a New York City car accident, please call 212-736-5300 or fill out our Contact Form for a free legal consultation with an experienced auto accident attorney.
+Our attorneys attain top verdicts and settlements in auto accident cases; for over a decade, we recovered more results exceeding one million dollars than any other law firm in New York.
+In told, we recovered well over $1.5 billion for accident victims.

 Plaintiff was transported by ambulance to Lutheran Medical Center, where she was treated in the emergency room and released.
 A cervical spine MRI conducted two months after the accident revealed a posterior disc herniation at C5-6.
 Plaintiff treated conservatively for approximately eight months after the accident without success.
 Plaintiff ultimately underwent discectomy and fusion of C5-6 nine months after the accident.
 The surgery was performed by Dr. Ramesh Babu at New York University Medical Center.
 Plaintiff was also diagnosed with a frozen left shoulder as a result of the accident.
 A left shoulder arthroscopy and subacromial decompression was performed.
 Plaintiff was still receiving therapy for her injuries at the time of the settlement.